MatthewPatey/Fixel/paper/sections/whitepaper.md

 An easy to use language is still not accessible if it is limited to a specific environment and requires a complex and tedious setup.
 That is why we chose to use Python as our runtime environment.
 Python was designed to be highly extensible, support a variety of programming paradigms, and be able to run on any major operating system.
 Additionally, a variety of Python implementations exist in addition to the standard compiler and vm that allow Python to be run on different platforms such as the JVM and .NET.
 This versatility and variety makes Python not only accessible on a number of platforms, but also highly integratable in many different types of projects.
 We will be taking advantage of this by running Fixel programs in Python and writing our translator in Python.
 This will allow deployment and/or development anywhere that Python can be run.

 ### Robust
 In order to increase ease of use without decreasing capability, our language will abstract away as much of the challenging/tedious parts of programming as possible.
-This will include simplification and/or internal handling of errors, stringing together function calls and determining parameters from programmer’s input and assisting with with control flow such as loops and switches.
+This will include simplification and/or internal handling of errors, stringing together function calls and determining parameters from programmer’s input and assisting with control flow such as loops and switches.
 This abstraction requires our translator to intelligently handle situations that which we wish to hide from the programmer.

 ## Features
 Fixel is constructed to offer maximum customization for those interested in image editing and enhancement.
 Using a simple syntax, programmers are able to automate a number of edits to their photos using built-in functions.
 This process is intuitive, and users are awarded the flexibility to define their own set of inputs to customize the result of each transformation.
 The functions available to Fixel programmers are:

-Blur
+### Blur
 Using an existing library’s set of Fourier transforms, Fixel allows for the blurring of edges.
 Alternatively, if the user desires, they may select a center point (using its x and y pixel coordinates) and have the system blur out the areas surrounding it.

 ### Grayscale